-Mammary duct ectasia often improves without treatment.
+Mammary duct ectasia doesn't always require treatment.
 If your symptoms are bothersome, however, treatment options may include:

 - Surgery.
-If antibiotics and self-care methods don't work, the affected milk duct may be surgically removed.
+If antibiotics and self-care don't work, the affected milk duct may be surgically removed.
 This procedure is done through a tiny incision at the edge of the colored tissue around your nipple (areola).
-However, surgery rarely is needed for mammary duct ectasia.
+Surgery rarely is needed for mammary duct ectasia.

 You Are ...
 The Campaign for Mayo Clinic